 - Successful Dissertation Defense (typically in year 5)

 The program considers for admission qualified candidates only after they have found a department faculty member willing to mentor them on a funded research project.
-For further information, contact Dr. Laura Vandenberg by phone at 413-577-7405 or by email at email@example.com.
+For further information, contact Dr. Alexander Suvorov at firstname.lastname@example.org.

 Applicants must have a background in natural sciences, engineering, or a closely related field.
 In addition to the major concentration in Environmental Health Sciences, the student selects a minor in either Public Health or another appropriate Ph.D. granting department within the university.